 Teenagers are especially vulnerable as they are not easy to place in foster care, and many take to the streets.
 There are an estimated 50,000 street children in Accra alone.
 Young adults with complex psycho-social issues due to years of physical, psychological, and sexual abuse, as well as security issues due to legal cases in process, can’t remain within their communities or obtain proper rehabilitation and reintegration, further exacerbating their ability to become successful and well-functioning citizens.
 The lack of rehabilitative childrens’ homes and rescue shelters remains a dire need to be fulfilled.

 The Dream On Residential Home

-In 2011, Dream On established a residential home for teens and young adults in Accra.
+In 2011, Dream On, in collaboration with EPAWA, established a residential home for teens and young adults in Accra.
 The small family-style home serves as a new model in holistic care for children rescued from abuse and slavery.
 The home bridges the gap between institutional and foster care, offering a viable solution to caring for this growing population.

 Our residential home offers holistic care in the form of an academic education, medical attention (including dental and vision), psychological counseling, proper nutrition, tutoring or mentoring, and extracurricular activities.
 The residents are motivated and supported to move toward either university or vocational training and prepared to become financially and emotionally independent.

 The residents in our home, though not related and from various backgrounds, have all become close with one another as if they were siblings.
 They look out for each other, cook and eat meals together, and even tease each other as siblings often do.
 They are a family.